Stargamer-xxt/BetterTerrariaModpack/READMEPLEASEMAN.md

 future.
 However, for more information, this modpack is a combination of Calamity and Fargo's Souls, as well as many other small mods to enhance the experience.
 I hope that works out for you.
 But yeah, To summarize, we want your help to make this experience better, and we want you to enjoy playing this modpack.

+Also, the fullmodpack can be downloaded here: (insert link here)

 Sincerely, BT Devs